ganesh070723/Web-FileBrowser-FileManager-django/README.md

 # Web File Browser 📂

-FileBrowser or FileManager is developed for web browsers to search local disk files easily or you can use this alternate for Windows File explorer. you can upload your files and It can search Your files faster than You think!🚀
+Web based FileBrowser( File Manager or File explorer) or FileManager is developed for web browsers to search local disk files easily or you can use this alternate for Windows File explorer. you can upload your files and It can search Your files faster than You think!🚀
 ### Visit My Website If You want To know about More - [👻Ganeshbabu.xyz](https://www.ganeshbabu.xyz)